Kunga (equid): Hybrid nature

 Contemporary descriptions of the production of the kunga seem to indicate that they were hybrids, and there are indications that, like most hybrid equids, they were sterile.
 For example, foals are described in nursery herds with adult donkeys or onagers and donkey foals, never with kunga parents.
 Production would thus have been an intensive process: they would not have established a domesticated line, but rather each individual kunga had to be produced de novo by breeding two parental species anew, without the opportunity for improvement through selective breeding.
 Likewise, the necessity of repeated purchase of new animals from their limited production centers to maintain a stable of kunga suggests they could not be bred.

 Depictions

 Kunga were used as draft animals, with smaller males and females used for pulling plows, while 'superior' males are described in more ceremonial and martial roles, pulling the four-wheeled battle wagons and chariots of kings and gods.
-Equids appear in this role in official imagery such as the ca. 2600 BCE Standard of Ur mozaic and numerous surviving seals, while a rein ring similar to those depected in the mozaic has been found at Ur, decorated with an equid.
+Equids appear in this role in official imagery such as the ca. 2600 BCE Standard of Ur mosaic and numerous surviving seals, while a rein ring similar to those depicted in the mosaic has been found at Ur, decorated with an equid.
 These depictions are likely kunga rather than donkeys, which appear only in lesser roles in descriptions.
 Illustrations appear to show the draft team of equids being controlled by strings passed through rings placed in the equids' upper lips.
 Their appearance in formal administrative cuneiform and official art seems to parallel the contemporary development of kingships in the region, suggesting a propagandistic association of the kunga with royalty.